airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-credits.md

 Credits can no longer be pre-purchased.
 As of November 2024, Airbyte Cloud has moved to in-arrears billing invoiced monthly.
 :::

-Purchased credits expire after 1 year, or 12 months after purchase.
+Purchased credits expire after 12 months after purchase.
 Purchased credits are used before accruing an invoice for additional usage.
 Purchased credits can not be used for the monthly subscription fee.